tigera-cs/Calico-Foundation/2.3-networking-ipam-lab-YAOBANK/README.md

 ## 2.3.
 Networking: Calico-IPAM Lab

 This is the 3rd lab in a series of labs exploring k8s networking.
-It explores k8s ip adress management via Calico IPAM. deployment in subsequent labs.
+It explores k8s ip adress management via Calico IPAM.

 In this lab, you will:
-2.3.1.
-Check existing IP Pools  and create new IP Pools 2.3.2.
-Update the yaobank deployments with the new IP Pools 2.3.3.
-Verify host routing
+* Check existing IPPools and create new IPPools
+* Update the yaobank deployments with the new IPPools
+* Verify the host routing

-### 2.3.1.
-Check existing IP Pools  and create new IP Pools
+### Check existing IPPools and create new IPPools

 Verify that the existing ippool.